 While wandering around downtown, I could smell the enormous lilac trees, and I was amazed at the variety in shades of green around me, from the green grass to pine needles and the brilliant flowers blooming and thriving in their many hours of summer light.

 I haven’t spent a winter in Alaska in many years, but I could picture that same Town Square in Anchorage—cold and dark, covered in snow with the outmost layer looking like sparkling cool whip.
 I remember breathing in the frozen air that pinched at my nostrils and hearing the crunch of snow under my boots.

-Alaska is rich in culture and one of my most favorite stories is that of Mt.
+Alaska is rich in culture and one of my favorite stories is that of Mt.
 Susitna that overlooks Anchorage.
-The legend calls her The Sleeping Lady.
-Act this story out with yourself, your office, or your kiddos at home!
+Legend calls her The Sleeping Lady.
+You can act this story out with yourself, your office, or your kiddos at home!
 Poses are in CAPITAL LETTERS.